A website devoted to teaching/playing/composing for/ the King of Instruments

 (con't from Part II)

-Instead they prefer a well made dance shoe having a slightly elevated heel and thin leather sole, such as those made by Capezio [See blog, Shoes, Part IV].
+Others prefer a well-made dance shoe having a slightly elevated heel and thin leather sole, such as those made by Capezio [See blog, Shoes, Part IV].

 In reading about the proper footwear for organ playing, we're led to believe that practicing the organ in chunky shoes is like playing the manuals wearing gloves; this is true, but only partially.